 They then examine your shoulder and move your arm in various positions to determine its strength and range of motion.

 Next, the team orders diagnostic imaging like X-rays, an ultrasound, or an MRI.
 These screening techniques provide detailed images of the bones, joints, and soft tissues that make up your rotator cuff and shoulder.

 Treatment of a rotator cuff tear depends on the severity of the injury and the intensity of your symptoms.
 The team might recommend:

 You might also benefit from Tenjet® tenotomy.
 Tenjet is a minimally invasive procedure that uses an ultrasound-guided catheter and targeted stream of saline to carefully remove damaged tissue from around your shoulder joint.
 Tenjet is an outpatient procedure that typically heals within three months.

 To learn more about treatment for a rotator cuff tear, request a consultation at Genesis Orthopaedic and Spine.
-Book online to schedule an appointment or call the office today.
+Book online to schedule an appointment or call the office nearest you today.